-2.11 Enhanced Observations
+2.12 Enhanced Observations

-- 2.11.1 Enhanced observations provide a level of supervision above routine observations.
-The frequency is determined by the needs of the young person, for example regular 5-minute checks or continuous supervision. - 2.11.2 Enhanced Observations will in normal circumstances be considered to be part of the contracted level of general care. - 2.11.3 All Tier 4 CAMHS medium secure services must: - Develop and implement a policy for enhanced observations in the day/in-patient element - Deliver enhanced observations in line with good clinical practice (for example but not limited to - when a young person exhibits overt physically aggressive behaviour towards others, or is an active risk to themselves) - Review enhanced observations at least twice daily and reduced to the minimum at the earliest opportunity.
+- 2.12.1 Enhanced observations provide a level of supervision above routine observations.
+The frequency is determined by the needs of the young person, for example regular 5-minute checks or continuous supervision. - 2.12.2 Enhanced Observations will in normal circumstances be considered to be part of the contracted level of general care.

+2.12.3 All low secure services must:

+- Develop and implement a policy for enhanced observations in the day/in-patient element - Deliver enhanced observations in line with good clinical practice (for example but not limited to - when a young person exhibits overt physically aggressive behaviour towards others, or is an active risk to themselves). - Review enhanced observations at least twice daily and reduced to the minimum at the earliest opportunity - Undertake enhanced observations using staff members who are familiar with the care needs of the young person.

-2.12 Seclusion facilities
+2.13 Seclusion facilities

-- 2.12.1 Medium secure services must have appropriate facilities for the management of young people who require periods of care in seclusion/away from the main patient group in order to appropriately manage the level of risk they pose to others. - 2.12.2 All physical seclusion facilities and patient management practices must comply with Quality Network for Inpatient CAMHS (QNIC), Care Quality Commission and Mental Health Act Code of Practice standards and requirements unless there is a cogent reason for not doing so, this decision and rationale must be clearly documented and reviewed regularly over the period it applies.
+- 2.13.1 Low secure services must have appropriate facilities for the management of young people who require periods of care in seclusion/away from the main patient group in order to appropriately manage the level of risk they pose to others - 2.13.2 All physical seclusion facilities and patient management practices must comply with Quality Network for Inpatient CAMHS (QNIC), Care Quality Commission and Mental Health Act Code of Practice standards and requirements unless there is a cogent reason for not doing so, this decision and rationale must be clearly documented and reviewed regularly over the period it applies.

-2.13 Physical healthcare
+2.14 Physical Healthcare

-- 2.13.1 Medium secure services must ensure that young people have access to routine and regular physical health needs assessment and treatments for emerging and ongoing physical health issues in a timely and effective manner. - 2.13.2 Routine physical healthcare should be provided by junior medical staff under supervision and there must be access when necessary to paediatric and more specialist medical provision as required.
+- 2.14.1 Low secure services must ensure that young people have access to routine and regular physical health needs assessment and treatments for emerging and ongoing physical health issues in a timely and effective manner. - 2.14.2 Routine physical healthcare should be provided by junior medical staff under supervision and there must be access when necessary to paediatric and more specialist medical provision as required.

-2.14 Education
+2.15 Education